Empower PWDs through education – Ms Amponsem

 In an interview with the Ghana News Agency, Ms Amponsem said the special school must be equipped with facilities tailored to suit their conditions, taking into consideration distance and structure, which were critical to the movement of persons with physical disability.

-The lack of such special schools for the physically challenged had been a huge barrier in accessing education, she said.
+The lack of such special schools for the physically challenged has been a huge barrier in accessing education, she said.

 "Even though that has affected both female and male persons with disability, we must all reflect on this as a nation to create a path for equal access for all of us by establishing a school for the physically disabled," Ms Amponsem said.